devonfw-forge/Chionophile/rust_template/README.md

 This folder contains an API Template that will serve as a base for all Rust based projects across Capgemini.
 It uses the Actix framework and is by default configured to use a PostgreSQL database with the Diesel ORM/Query Builder.

+## Documentation

+This README contains only a basic overview but the template itself contains explanations for design choices and implementations.

 ## Structure

 The config file inside the .cargo folder stores the environment variables.